2018 MEMBER INFORMATION

 Public transit (DC Metrobus and Metrorail) is available to travel from Baltimore Washington International Airport to the University of Maryland—College Park metro station.

-Once you arrive at the College Park station, you should board the Shuttle-UM bus, Route 104, which will drop you at the Stamp Student Union.
-The Clarice Smith Center is just a short (10 minute) walk from the student union.
+Once you arrive at the College Park station, you should board the Shuttle-UM bus, Route 104, which will drop you at the Regents Drive Garage.
+The Clarice Smith Center is just a short (10 minute) walk from the garage.

 More information is available here: